m3tal10/Gym-management/README.md

 ## 2. Class:
 Admin can create a class and assign a trainer to the class and then trainees can enroll to the class if there are less than 10 trainees enrolled.

 This application ensures proper security.
 Trainees can enroll in a class, trainers can view their assigned classes and the start and end times.
-Admins can create trainers and modify the existing entities.
+Admins can create trainers, and classes and modify the existing entities.
 ## Relation Diagram
 ![Blank diagram (9)](https://github.com/user-attachments/assets/3c9370d0-e496-4388-ac9b-dad07d88dcf5)
 - This is a high-level relation diagram between the two entities User and Class.